AngelFerndz/Itteration-Calculator/README.md

-# Itteration-Calculator
+# Iteration-Calculator
-Tool used to quickly iterate through mathematically
+Tool used to quickly iterate through numbers mathematically.

+*In case it wasn't clear, Yes, this is a joke.*